damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ---

 We’re on a mission to [make sure everyone can contribute](https://about.gitlab.com/strategy/#mission).
 That means making [the tools in GitLab](https://about.gitlab.com/direction/#scope) easy to use, easy to setup and easy to maintain.
-Along the way some of the major steps the introduction of zero-setup continuous integration (CI), and auto deploy on Kubernetes in [GitLab 8.15](https://about.gitlab.com/2016/12/22/gitlab-8-15-released/) last month.
+Along the way some of the major steps were the introduction of zero-setup continuous integration (CI), and auto deploy on Kubernetes in [GitLab 8.15](https://about.gitlab.com/2016/12/22/gitlab-8-15-released/) last month.
 This month, we’re leaping into the new year with the introduction of the next step.

 <!--more-->